 In the 50’s and 60’s, with airplane travel becoming more easily available, train travel decreased.
 The station was too expensive to maintain so in 1985, after an extensive renovation, it reopened as a hotel.
 Now a member of the Historic Hotels of America and a National Historic Landmark, the hotel has over 500 rooms, a Grand Hall, which is stunning, a water feature outside under the trainshed, that features a nightly fire and light show and a restaurant.

-Even if you aren’t staying at the hotel, it’s definitely worth stopping by.
-The Grand Hall features beautiful archways, frescos, mosaics, gold leaf details and stained glass with hand cut Tiffany glass.
-Enjoy the 3D light show that’s shown on the ceiling, while sipping a cocktail at the huge bar.
-Stay for a meal.
-They have a really great burger, and enjoy this unique St. Louis experience.
+While it’s all beautiful, the star of the show in my opinion, is the Grand Hall.
+Even if you aren’t staying at the hotel, it’s definitely worth stopping by to see.
+It’s a huge arched space with frescos, mosaics, gold leaf details and stained glass that is hand cut Tiffany glass.
+You can enjoy the 3D light show that’s shown on the ceiling, while sipping a cocktail at one of the longest bars I’ve ever seen.
+If you want to grab something to eat, they have a really great burger too.

 Unique St. Louis Bites